-I.2.
+- I.2.
 The aim of authorization is to ensure that consumer products meet all the requirements for design and performance that were taken into account in the generic safety assessment conducted by the manufacturer for the type of consumer product.
 The manufacturer should provide the regulatory body with sufficient documentation and certification to enable it to review and assess the proposed consumer product.
-The documentation should include the following:

-- (a) A description of the consumer product, its intended uses and benefits, the radionuclide(s) incorporated and the function served by the radionuclide(s).
-Documentary evidence that the radioactive substance fulfils its function should also be provided. - (b) The activity of the radionuclide(s) to be used in the consumer product.
+The documentation should include the following: - (a) A description of the consumer product, its intended uses and benefits, the radionuclide(s) incorporated and the function served by the radionuclide(s).
+Documentary evidence that the radioactive substance fulfils its function should also be provided. - (b) The activity of the radionuclide(s) to be used in the consumer product. - I.3.

-I.3.
 The following additional information should be provided, as may be appropriate or as required by the regulatory body.
-See IAEA Safety Standards Series No. SSG-36, Radiation Safety for Consumer Products, IAEA Safety Standards Series No. SSG-36 [48]:

-- (a) Justification of the choice of radionuclide(s), particularly in relation to other radionuclide(s) that could be of lower risk to the public (e.g. radionuclides that emit less penetrating radiation and/or have a shorter half-life).
-The reason for choosing the radioactive substance in preference to a non-radioactive alternative should also be justified.; - (b) The chemical and physical forms of the radionuclide(s) contained in the consumer product. - (c) Details of the construction and design of the consumer product, particularly with regard to the containment and shielding of the radionuclide in normal and abnormal conditions of use and disposal, and the degree of access to the radionuclide(s).; - (d) The quality assurance and verification procedures to be applied to radioactive sources, components and finished products to ensure that the maximum specified quantities of radionuclides or the maximum specified radiation levels are not exceeded, and to ensure that the consumer product is constructed in accordance with the design specifications. - (e) A description of the prototype tests for demonstrating the integrity of the consumer product in normal use and in the event of possible misuse and accidental damage, and the results of these tests.;
+See IAEA Safety Standards Series No. SSG-36, Radiation Safety for Consumer Products [48]: - (a) Justification of the choice of radionuclide(s), particularly in relation to other radionuclide(s) that could be of lower risk to the public (e.g. radionuclides that emit less penetrating radiation and/or have a shorter half-life).
+The reason for choosing the radioactive substance in preference to a non-radioactive alternative should also be provided. - (b) The chemical and physical forms of the radionuclide(s) contained in the consumer product. - (c) Details of the construction and design of the consumer product, particularly with regard to the containment and shielding of the radionuclide in normal

-- (f) External radiation levels arising from the consumer product and the method of measurement.; - (g) Safety assessments, including estimates of individual doses and, if appropriate, collective doses arising from normal use, possible misuse and accidental damage and disposal and, if applicable, servicing, maintenance and repair. - (h) The anticipated useful lifetime of the consumer product and the total numbers expected to be distributed and/or made available annually $\frac{1}{27}$ - (i) Information about any advice to be provided on the correct use, installation, maintenance, servicing and repair of the consumer product. - (j) An analysis to demonstrate that the consumer product is inherently safe (i.e. it will not give rise to significant doses to individuals in the event of foreseeable accidents). - (k) Information on how the consumer product is intended to be labelled $\frac{1}{2}$ - (1) The provisions foreseen for recycling or disposal of the consumer product at the end of its useful lifetime.
+- and abnormal conditions of use and disposal, and the degree of access to the radionuclide(s). - (d) The quality assurance and verification procedures to be applied to radioactive sources, components and finished products to ensure that the maximum specified quantities of radionuclides or the maximum specified radiation levels are not exceeded, and to ensure that the consumer product is constructed in accordance with the design specifications. - (e) A description of the prototype tests for demonstrating the integrity of the consumer product in normal use and in the event of possible misuse and accidental damage, and the results of these tests. - (f) External radiation levels arising from the consumer product and the method of measurement. - (g) Safety assessments, including estimates of individual doses and, if appropriate, collective doses arising from normal use, possible misuse and accidental damage and disposal and, if applicable, servicing, maintenance and repair. - (h) The anticipated useful lifetime of the consumer product and the total numbers expected to be distributed and/or made available annually. - (i) Information about any advice to be provided on the correct use, installation, maintenance, servicing and repair of the consumer product. - (j) An analysis to demonstrate that the consumer product is inherently safe (i.e. it will not give rise to significant doses to individuals in the event of foreseeable accidents). - (k) Information on how the consumer product is intended to be labelled. - (1) The provisions foreseen for recycling or disposal of the consumer product at the end of its useful lifetime.